ductsoup/Ductsoup_Python_MLX90614/README.md

 $sudo python setup.py install
 ```

-To enable I2C repeated start conditions on Raspberry Pi use the following command:
+To enable I2C repeated start conditions on Raspberry Pi use the following command.
+You might also want to consider adding this to your /etc/rc.local file.

 ```
 $sudo su -c 'echo "Y" > /sys/module/i2c_bcm2708/parameters/combined'